Exopy/i3py/docs/source/dev_guide/drivers/standards.rst

 tedious task that requires to consider for the initial design two or three instrument from different vendors.
 However once this work is done, implementing new drivers becomes straightforward.
-In addition, one can implement generic behaviors as part of a standard: the case of IEEE * commands is one example and the SCPI 'SYSTem:ERRor?' is another.
-Implementing those behaviors once in a standard allow to trivially support them in all instruments and limit code duplication.
+In addition, one can implement generic behaviours as part of a standard: the case of IEEE * commands is one example and the SCPI 'SYSTem:ERRor?' is another.
+Implementing those behaviours once in a standard allow to trivially support them in all instruments and limit code duplication.